You are here:

 Commercial bus is defined in ORS 801.200.
 Commercial buses over 8,000 pounds that are not subject to weight-mile tax can be registered with DMV.

 Non-commercial buses with a registration weight of 10,000 pounds or less get passenger registration.
 If the registration weight is over 10,000 pounds and it is not subject to weight-mile tax, you can get bus registration from DMV.

-over 26,000 pounds may be subject to weight-mile tax.
-If your bus is subject, you must register
+Any bus over 26,000 pounds may be subject to weight-mile tax.
+If your bus is subject, you must register with Motor Carrier Transportation.

 Motorized vehicles that carry or move freight, articles, or people over the highways may qualify for farm registration.
 Trailers and motor homes do not qualify.